kafwe/url-shortener/README.md

 # URL Shortener Microservice

-This project is a RESTful API for URL shortening.
+This project is a RESTful API for shortening URLs.
 Users can POST a long URL to the API and receive a shortened URL as a response.
 The API also includes an endpoint for redirecting users from the shortened URL to the original URL.
 If a user provides an invalid URL, the API returns an error message.

 ## API Endpoints